How to Get a Contract

 Penn State Housing and Food Services uses eLiving, an online housing system, to manage student Housing Contracts and meal plans.

 While all students use eLiving, there are separate processes for incoming first-year students and current Penn State students.
-Housing is not guaranteed for any student, and not all students who request a Housing Contract will receive an offer.
+Housing is not guaranteed for any student, and some students who request a Housing Contract may not receive an offer.

 For more information, visit eLiving or follow these links: